Here are local meditation groups and helpful resources for starting or continuing your meditation practice!

 James River Yoga Studio

-2. Meditation Workshop meets on the LAST Saturday of every month from 3-5 p.m. (please note that in May 2018 we will meet on May 19).
+2. Meditation Workshop meets on the LAST Saturday of every month from 3-5 p.m.
 This workshop is donation-based (dana) and is open to all levels.
 Chairs and/or props are provided – or you can bring your personal meditation seat.
 We will offer meditation instruction in different styles of meditation, have time for questions, and take plenty of breaks.
 If you want to attend only part of the workshop, please arrive at the beginning and depart on a break.
+WE ARE TAKING OFF FOR THE SUMMER – SEE YOU THE LAST SATURDAY OF SEPTEMBER 2019!

 Maier Museum – Randolph College